-- in the case of transactions involving virtual currency, the transaction identifiers, including sending and receiving addresses; and - in the case of a transaction or attempted transaction, the source of funds, the source of virtual currency, and other information regarding the person or entity that is the source of funds or virtual currency, including name, account number, or other identifying number.
+- in the case of transactions involving virtual currency, the transaction identifiers, including sending and receiving addresses (new section 55(7)(d.i)); and - in the case of a transaction or attempted transaction, the source of funds, the source of virtual currency and other information regarding the person or entity that is the source of funds or virtual currency, including the name, account or policy number, or other identifying number of the person or entity (new section 55(7)(d.2)).

-Clause 168(7) of the bill amends section 55(7)(r) and 55(7)(s) by clarifying that if an entity is a trust, the designated information that FINTRAC may disclose includes information regarding every trustee and every known beneficiary and settlor of the trust.
+Clause 167(7) amends sections 55(7)(r) and 55(7)(s) by clarifying that if an entity is a trust, the designated information that FINTRAC may disclose includes information regarding every trustee and every known beneficiary and settlor of the trust.
 This clause also clarifies that the beneficial ownership information of a trust that is widely held or publicly traded is included among the designated information that FINTRAC may disclose.

-Section 55.1 of the PCMLTFA concerns the disclosure of information by FINTRAC pertaining to relevant threats to the security of Canada.
+Section 55.1 of the PCMLTFA sets out provisions in respect of the disclosure of information by FINTRAC pertaining to relevant threats to the security of Canada.

-Clause 169(1) of the bill amends section 55.1(1)(e) by clarifying that FINTRAC may disclose information to the Department of National Defence and the Canadian Forces, if it has reasonable grounds to suspect that the information is relevant to the conduct of the department's or the Canadian Forces' investigative activities related to such a threat.
+Clause 168(1) amends section 55.1(1)(e) by clarifying that FINTRAC may disclose information to the Department of National Defence and the Canadian Forces, "if it has reasonable grounds to suspect that the information is relevant to the conduct of the [d]epartment's or the Canadian Forces' investigative activities related to such a threat."

-Clause 169(3) of the bill amends sections 55.1(3)(b) to 55.1(3)(d) by clarifying that the list of designated information that FINTRAC may disclose to police and certain federal partners related to threats to the security of Canada includes information regarding an attempted financial transaction.
+Clause 168(3) amends sections 55.1(3)(b) to 55.1(3)(d) by clarifying that the list of designated information that FINTRAC may disclose to police and certain federal partners responsible for dealing with threats to the security of Canada includes information regarding an attempted financial transaction.
 This clause also adds the following to the list of designated information that FINTRAC may disclose:

-- in the case of transactions involving virtual currency, the transaction identifiers, including sending and receiving addresses; and - in the case of a transaction or attempted transaction, the source of funds, the source of virtual currency, and other information regarding the person or entity that is the source of funds or virtual currency, including name, account number, or other identifying number.
+- in the case of transactions involving virtual currency, the transaction identifiers, including sending and receiving addresses (new section 55.1(3)(d.1)); and - in the case of a transaction or attempted transaction, the source of funds, the source of virtual currency and other information regarding the person or entity that is the source of funds or virtual currency, including the name, account or policy number, or other identifying number (new section 55.1(3)(d.2)).

-Clause 169(7) of the bill amends sections 55.1(3)(r) and 55.1(3)(s) by clarifying that if an entity is a trust, the designated information that FINTRAC may disclose includes information regarding every trustee and every known beneficiary and settlor of the trust.
+Clause 168(7) amends sections 55.1(3)(r) and 55.1(3)(s) by clarifying that if an entity is a trust, the designated information that FINTRAC may disclose includes information regarding every trustee and every known beneficiary and settlor of the trust.
 This clause also clarifies that the beneficial ownership information of a trust that is widely held or publicly traded is included among the designated information that FINTRAC may disclose.

-Section 56.1 of the PCMLTFA concerns the disclosure of designated information to foreign agencies.
+Section 56.1 of the PCMLTFA specifies the rules governing the disclosure of designated information by FINTRAC to foreign agencies.

-Clause 170(2) amends sections 56.1(5)(b) to 56.1(5)(d) by clarifying that the list of designated information that FINTRAC may disclose to foreign agencies regarding a suspected money laundering or terrorist financing offence includes information regarding an attempted financial transaction.
-This clause also adds the following to the list of designated information that FINTRAC may disclose:
+Clause 169(2) amends sections 56.1(5)(b) to 56.1(5)(d) by clarifying that the list of designated information that FINTRAC may disclose to foreign agencies regarding a suspected money laundering or terrorist financing offence includes information regarding an attempted financial transaction.
+Clause 169(2) also adds the following to the list of designated information that FINTRAC may disclose: